Wolfgang WOESS

 2. W. Woess: Random Walks on Infinite Graphs and Groups, Cambridge Tracts in Mathematics 138, Cambridge University Press, 334+xi pages, 2000.
 Paperback re-edition, 2008.

-ERRATA - Three pages of "errata" regarding various misprints and two "true" mistakes.
+ERRATA - Four pages of "errata" regarding various misprints and three "true" mistakes.
+Last updated in January, 2015.

-Book reviews: Mathematical Reviews (pdf), Zentralblatt (ps), Bull.
+Book reviews: Mathematical Reviews (pdf), Zentralblatt (pdf), Bull.
 London Math.
 Soc. (pdf; attention - text starts on bottom of page); Acta Sci.
 Math.
-(Szeged) (ps), Bulletin Amer.
+(Szeged) (pdf), Bulletin Amer.
 Math.
 Soc. (pdf), Nieuw Archief voor Wiskunde (pdf).

 3. W. Woess: Catene di Markov e Teoria del Potenziale nel Discreto, Quaderni dell' Unione Matematica Italiana 41, 165+iii pages, 1996.